-Leftover meatloaf sandwiches.
-These mini meatloaves fit perfectly on a Costco artisan roll.
-Coincidence?
-I think not.
+- These mini meatloaves fit perfectly on a Costco artisan roll for a killer leftover meatloaf sandwich!

-No ketchup.
-Ketchup adds an undeniable sweetness and nostalgic flavor to meatloaf.
-This meatloaf and glaze gets its sweet richness from tomato paste, maple syrup, and balsamic vinegar.
+- The meatloaf and glaze get their sweet richness from tomato paste, maple syrup, and balsamic vinegar—no ketchup.

 Ingredients

 Parmesan cheese.
-Parmesan cheese adds the funky flavor meatloaf usually gets from Worcestershire sauce.
-It also acts as a binder.
+Parmesan cheese adds savory flavor and also acts as a binder.

 Substitutions